Assam Career : IIT Guwahati Recruitment 2025

 Applications are invited for recruitment of various project based positions or career in IIT Guwahati Assam.

-Physics.
-Indian Institute of Technology Guwahati, the sixth member of the IIT fraternity, was altogether established in 1994.
+Communication: Development of Reliable Machine Learning Techniques and Performance Analysis” at the Department of Electrical and Electronics Engineering.
+Indian Institute of Technology Guwahati, the sixth member of the IIT fraternity, came into being in 1994.
 The academic programme of IIT Guwahati commenced in 1995.
-At present the Institute has eleven departments, seven inter-disciplinary academic centres and five schools covering all the major engineering , science, healthcare, management and humanities disciplines.
-Its campus is on a sprawling 285 hectares plot of land on the north bank of the river Brahmaputra around 20 kms from the heart of the city.
-With the majestic Brahmaputra on one side, and with hills and vast open spaces on others, the campus provides an ideal setting for learning.
-Besides its laurels in teaching and research, IIT Guwahati has also been able to fulfil the aspirations of people of the North East region to a great extent since its inception in 1994.
+At present the Institute has eleven departments, seven inter-disciplinary academic centres and five schools covering all the major engineering , science, healthcare, management and humanities disciplines

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!